 “Prior to having the STEM labs, our tech classes were limited to K-6, and our 7th and 8th graders were not learning the tools they needed to succeed in 21st-century learning,” said St. Athanasius Assistant Principal Mary Quish.

 After extensive research, St. Athanasius chose Creative Learning Systems SmartLabs to provide a STREAM program for elementary and middle school students to meet this critical educational need.

 With the extensive learning resources in the SmartLab, 7th & 8th grade science teacher Mary Vitaioli says that the new technology has increased student interest in science and math.
 In addition she says that the project-based learning method in the SmartLab is much more rewarding for students because it forces them to come up with solutions on their own, rather than relying on teacher assistance.

-Learn more about how a SmartLab is helping St. Athanasius meet the 21st century learning needs of their students in this article from The Daily Northwestern.
+Learn more about how STEM education is helping St. Athanasius meet the 21st century learning needs of their students in this article from The Daily Northwestern.